Peter Proby: Early life

-The eldest son of Sir Richard Proby and Betty Monica Murray.
+Peter Proby was born in Suffolk on 4 December 1911, the eldest son of Sir Richard Proby and his first wife, Betty Monica Murray.
 He was raised on the 3,700-acre family estate, Elton Hall, near Oundle.
-Peter was educated at Eton and Trinity College, Oxford.
+Peter was educated at Eton College before reading Politics, Philosophy, and Economics at Trinity College, Oxford.

+Elton Hall, the Proby Baronetcy's country estate in Cambridgeshire.

+Ancestry

+Sir Peter Proby descended from several families of peerage and landed gentry.
+His father, Sir Richard George Proby was created a Baronet in 1952.
+Sir Richard George Proby was a son of British politician Douglas James Proby (1856-1931), who was born Douglas James Hamilton but changed his surname to Proby by royal license in 1904.
+Douglas's father was the Conservative MP Lord Claud Hamilton (1813-1884) and his mother was Lady Elizabeth Emma Proby (d.
+1900), daughter of Granville Proby, 3rd Earl of Carysfort (1782-1858).
+Lady Proby's brother William Proby, 5th Earl of Carysfort died without an heir in 1909, and thus all his titles became extinct, with the Proby estate Elton Hall inherited by his nephew, Douglas James Proby.
+Lord Claud Hamilton himself descended from the Earldom of Abercorn, his father being James Hamilton, Viscount Hamilton and his grandfather John Hamilton, 1st Marquess of Abercorn.

+On his mother's side, Peter Proby was a great grandson of the Scottish publisher John Murray III through his younger son Alexander Henry Hallam (known as Hallam).
+Hallam Murray was the father of Betty Monica Murray and was thus Peter Proby's maternal grandfather.

 Career

 After graduating from Oxford, he worked for the China trading firm of Jardine Matheson for four years, traveling between company posts on the Yangtze, leaving China in 1938.
 He enlisted in the Irish Guards upon the outbreak of World War II, spending most of his career in military intelligence interpreting aerial photographs and interrogating captured German airmen.

 After the war, Proby qualified as a land agent, and then managed the family estate.
 In 1953, Proby was offered the bursarship of Eton.
 During his tenure there, several new buildings were erected, including Villiers and Farrer houses, and the college chapel was renovated after an infestation of death watch beetle.
 Proby was noted for his skilled financial management of these projects, and for his enthusiasm for new technology.
 After retiring from the bursarship in 1971, he returned to the management of Elton and engaged in local affairs.

 Proby inherited his father's baronetcy in 1979, and in 1981, after a year as a deputy lieutenant, was appointed Lord Lieutenant of Cambridgeshire.
 He left that office in 1985.

+Proby was appointed Knight of the Order of St John of Jerusalem by Queen Elizabeth II in 1983.

 Personal life

 On 15 January 1944, he married Blanche Harrison Cripps, daughter of Colonel Henry Harrison Cripps.
-Together, they were the parents of five children:
+Together, they were the parents of five children, with their youngest being twins: